barnjamin/GAC-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The source columns are very well documented in the link provided so I wont reproduce the same documentation here but the first two columns are not documented.
+They have the same names here and the only differente here is that they are an average of all the values for that subject and activity.

 Undocumented:
 * "subject" is the id of the person performing the activities
 * "activity" is the activity performed

+This explaination should satisfy the
+> ...updates the codebooks available to you... requirement